Renters Only: These New Homes Aren't For Sale

 "Owning still makes much more sense," says William Wheaton, a housing economist at MIT.
 He says these rental homes are fine short term, but he hopes young people don't wait too long to buy into the housing market.

 "If prices continue to rise like they have in Denver, buying in Denver will be a money tree," Wheaton says.
-"But even if you're a very cautious and say, 'No, no, no, they're not going to continue to rise a lot, they'll inch up a few percentage points each year' over five or 10 years, that adds up to a sizable nest egg.
+"But even if you're very cautious and say, 'No, no, no, they're not going to continue to rise a lot, they'll inch up a few percentage points each year' — over five or 10 years, that adds up to a sizable nest egg.
 And that's what you're giving up by renting."

-At NexMetro's development in Commerce City, Hartmann says he too hopes more young people buy homes and build equity.
+At NexMetro's development in Commerce City, Hartmann says he, too, hopes more young people buy homes and build equity.
 That's what he did.
-But until they're ready, he's got 3,000 more single-family rental houses under construction or in development in Arizona, Texas, Colorado and Florida.
+But until they're ready, he has 3,000 more single-family rental houses under construction or in development in Arizona, Texas, Colorado and Florida.

 Hartmann is not alone.
 In the past year, developers around the country built more than 40,000 homes as single-family rentals, the National Association of Realtors says.